-The 483-mile Seine is the second longest river in France and one of the most popular tourist attractions in Paris.
+The 483-mile Seine is the second longest river in France (Loire is the longest river in France at 1,020 km) and one of the most popular tourist attractions in Paris.
 It flows exclusively in France and doesn’t pass through any other countries.

 Each day, the river is active with tourists going on boat rides, locals using water taxis for transportation, and businesses shipping stone and building materials.

 From the Seine, you can see many popular Paris landmarks, including the Eiffel Tower, the Louvre, and the Cathedral of Notre Dame.

 The river plays a huge role in European history, culture, art, and literature.

 Each summer, “pop-up beaches” called the Paris Plages are opened along the Seine.

 These beaches include tons of sand, palm trees, beach chairs, ice cream stands, and even free concerts.

 At a pop-up beach called La Villete, sailboats, canoes, pedal boats, and kayaks are free to the public.